-Anna specialises in civil liberties, human rights and private and public law claims involving public authorities.
-Her practice includes inquests, civil actions against the police, judicial review and international public law.
+Anna Morris specialises in inquests and inquiries, civil liberties and human rights and private and public law claims involving public authorities.
+Anna is recognised as a Leading Junior by Chambers and Partners and The Legal 500 in all of her core practice areas.
 Anna acts for bereaved families and claimants in private and public law proceedings.
-Anna has a particular expertise in the law relating to policing protests, public order and deaths in custody.
+Anna has a particular expertise in the law relating to policing protests, public order and deaths in custody and is often instructed in large scale, complex multi-agency cases.

 Anna advises in claims under the Human Rights Act against police forces for their failure to investigate allegations of serious offences or handle sensitive data appropriately in breach of Article 2, 3 and 8 ECHR.

-Anna began her career at the bar as a criminal defence practitioner and is an experienced Crown Court advocate who has represented defendants accused of terrorism, serious drugs importation, multi-million-pound fraud and other serious offences.
+Anna began her career at the bar as a criminal defence practitioner and is an experienced Crown Court and Court of Appeal advocate who has represented defendants accused of terrorism, serious drugs importation, multi-million-pound fraud and other serious offences.
 Anna brings her breadth of knowledge across the civil and public law fields to legal arguments around disclosure, abuse of process and admissibility of evidence.

-Anna has a strong reputation for successfully defending protestors accused of committing offences during demonstrations.
-With her expertise in protest law across the criminal and civil fields, Anna has been involved in a number of significant areas of litigation around political protest and is the co- author of “The Protest Handbook” (Bloomsbury Professional), which has been commissioned for a 2nd edition.
+Anna has a strong reputation for successfully defending protesters accused of committing offences during demonstrations.
+With her expertise in protest law across the criminal and civil fields, Anna has been involved in a number of significant areas of litigation around political protest and is the co- author of “The Protest Handbook” (2nd Edition 2020) (Bloomsbury Professional).

 Anna holds a Master of Laws (LLM) in International Law and Human Rights from the University of Nottingham.
 In 2012/2013 Anna was an Associate Lecturer at Birkbeck College, University of London and convened the Criminal Justice Process module on the BSc in Criminology and Criminal Justice.